ben-baror/hardwax_descriptions/README.md

 ## 🛠 End-to-End Workflow

 ### Data extraction / scraping
-- Identified Hardwax’s **backend API endpoints** to handle lazy-loaded content.
+- Identified Hardwax’s **backend API endpoints** to handle lazy-loaded content of 25K+ products.
 - Iterated over JSON responses to collect all record IDs (slugs).
 - Queried each slug to fetch a JSON containing the HTML content for the record.
 - Parsed the HTML to extract full record descriptions.